Robert Gothie

-Robert Gothie (October 2, 1929 – June 18, 1993) was an American actor who appeared on television, in the movies and on Broadway in the 1950s and 1960s.
+Robert Gothie (October 2, 1929 – June 18, 1993) was an American actor from Hazleton, Pennsylvania who appeared on television, in the movies and on Broadway in the 1950s and 1960s.

+Career

 Originally from Hazelton, Pennsylvania, Gothie played guest roles in TV series such as Sugarfoot, Sea Hunt, My Three Sons and The Virginian.
 He got a chance at a regular role as Private Sam Hanson in the short-lived World War II series The Gallant Men.

-Gothie also appeared in the movies Sanctuary (1961) and Palm Springs Weekend (1963).
-On Broadway he was a stage manager and performer in Everybody Loves Opal (1961), and he acted in A Visit to a Small Planet (1957).